VinceHow/chatbot-auto-eval/README.md

 ## Summary

+AI-powered chatbots often go wrong.
+For example, in 2023 a Chevrolet chatbot promised to sell a customer a $76K Chevy Tahoe for $1!

-It is easy to spin up a RAG-based application as a proof-of-concept, but there is often a long tail of edge cases that fail, and need to be solved before the application is production ready.
-In addition, these edge cases need to be manually tested for each new deployment of the prompt / vector database, which becomes a huge time sink.
+Customer facing chatbots are risky becuase they can hallucinate, are suspect to manipulation, and are fundamentally unpredictable.
+There is often a long tail of edge cases that need to be solved before the application is production ready.
+These edge cases need to be manually tested for each new deployment of the prompt / vector database, which becomes a huge time sink.

-There is a massive opportunity for RAG-based applications - with ~$400B productivity uplift estimated to be gained from customer service operations improvements.
+There is a massive opportunity for customer facing chatbots - with ~$400B productivity uplift estimated to be gained from customer service operations improvements.

-Against this, RAGnarok provides an automated testing and evaluation framework that serves two functions:
+You wouldn't deploy modern applications without an automated test suite, so why not do the same for an AI-powered application?Against this, RAGnarok provides an automated testing and evaluation framework for AI-powered applications that serves two functions:

 1. Generates test cases against 'jobs to be done' defined by the business user
 2. Evaluates and scores the model's performance against these test cases through a three-round conversation